joksas/nonideality-aware-mnn-training/README.md

 ## Reproducing results

-To reproduce the simulations presented in the manuscript, execute
+To reproduce the simulations and plots presented in the manuscript, execute
 ```text
 python reproduce_paper.py
 ```